 Something I personally find fascinating in this whole debate is the focus on whether vegans can be pro-choice.
 With all of the uncertainties inherent in fetal pain perception and sentience and the absolute certainties of non-human animal pain perception and sentience, it’s interesting that the more concrete question usually remains unasked: can non-vegans be pro-life?

-As I said in the opener, I’m not going to settle the abortion debate, or even the veganism and abortion debate.
+As I said, I’m not going to settle the abortion debate—or even the veganism and abortion debate.
 Even with my attempts at simplifications, it’s evident how complex this dialogue can easily become.

 I’d love to hear your thoughts on the debate in the comments below!

 This video took approximately 64 hours to produce.
 If you’d like to help support Bite Size Vegan so I can keep putting in the long hours to bring you this educational resource, please check out the support page where you can give a one-time-donation or receive perks and rewards by joining the Nugget Army on Patreon.
 I’d like to give a special thanks my $50 and above patrons and my whole Patreon family for making this and all of my videos possible.

 If you enjoyed this post, please give the video a thumbs up and share the post around to spark debate.
 You can use the share buttons at the base of this post or any of the pre-made tweetables throughout this post.

 If you’re new, I’d love to have you as a subscriber.
 I put out fresh vegan content every Monday, Wednesday, and some Fridays.